Rivertown Arts Council

 The establishment of the Rivertown Arts Council comes on the heels of the exciting news that state officials have designated Rivertown as one of just 36 Main Street communities in Louisiana.
 This designation makes multiple state and federal resources available, including training materials and expertise to guide the continued growth of the historic district.

-One of the main goals of an Arts Council would be to set up an Artist Co-op at Exhibition Hall in Rivertown.
+One of the main goals of an Arts Council would be to set up an Artist Co-op in Rivertown.
 A co-op of artists would not only operate an arts market but also could hold workshops and other events to promote the arts.

 Members of an Artist’s Co-op will be able to take advantage of the Cultural District status recently awarded to Rivertown by state officials.
 That allows artists within the district to sell their artwork tax-free.